 7. Talk to your spouse

-Perhaps the two of you can work together towards resolving the issues.
+Perhaps the two of you can work together toward resolving the issues.
 Even small steps like taking a weekend off or going on a small trip can prove to be effective in bringing back the spark.
 If nothing else, at least they will be aware of what you are going through.

-8. Slow down and take time off
+8. Slow down and take time off if you are feeling lonely and unloved in a relationship

-9. Reconnect with self and practice self-love
+9. Feeling lonely in a long-distance relationship?
+Reconnect with self and practice self-love

-When you begin to love your company, you really would not miss having your partner around you all the time.
+When you begin to love your own company, you really would not miss having your partner around you all the time.
 Be occupied doing the things you love and being around the people you love.
 Meditate and try connecting with your inner self.

 10. Seek professional help

-Loneliness that persists for a long time can have repercussions on your mental health.
+Can a relationship make you feel lonely?
+Yes.
+Can that loneliness take a toll on other aspects of your life?
+Also, yes.
+The loneliness that persists for a long time can have repercussions on your mental health.
 It can lead to depression or worse as you begin to withdraw from social situations.
 You reinforce the belief that you don’t deserve to be happy.

 Therapy can help you reset and realign your beliefs at the core.
 At times, the cure for loneliness lies in reprogramming yourself.
 A change in attitude can lead to a change in reality.
 Instead of looking for excuses to remain lonely, with the help of therapy, you can change your thoughts for the better.